zowe/zowe-explorer-vscode/docs/Menu-Commands.md

   - More details on localization can be found in the [Developer's ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/Developer's%20ReadMe.md#adding-strings).

 - `category` property: The value of this should be "Zowe Explorer".

+**Note:** By default, defined commands will appear in VS Code's Command Palette.
+If the command being added is not designed to work from the Command Palette, be sure to add an entry for the command in the `contributes.menus.commandPalette` section of `packages/zowe-explorer/package.json`, and specify `"when": "never"`.
+(For more details, see VS Code's documentation on [specifying command visibility in the Command Palette](https://code.visualstudio.com/api/references/contribution-points#Context-specific-visibility-of-Command-Palette-menu-items).)

 ## Contributing context menu items